| |

 Salt

-Chlorine Generators and a Mineral Sanitizer in conjunction
+Chlorine Generators and a Mineral Sanitizer in

-with an Ozonator or
+conjunction with an Ozonator will afford much

 greater protection.
 I'm glad that you found the website